dhis2-metadata/MAL_CS/docs/mal_cs-installation.md

-# Malaria Case Surveillance and Foci Investigation and response Installation Guide { #mal-cs-foci-installation }
+# Malaria Case Surveillance and Foci Investigation and Response Installation Guide { #mal-cs-installation }

 This document includes an installation guide for the Rehabilitation aggregate package.